-A quorum is present if a majority of the outstanding shares of the FNF Group stock entitled to vote at the annual meeting are present in person or represented by proxy.
+A quorum is present if a majority of the outstanding shares of our common stock entitled to vote at the annual meeting are present in person or represented by proxy.
 Broker non-votes and abstentions will be counted for purposes of determining whether a quorum of each class is present.